 Fog lights, as the name suggest, are useful for cutting through a blanket of fog to increase visibility.
 They also help provide light at a wider angle directly ahead of the vehicle.

 Driving lights, much like light bars, are primarily used to illuminate the path ahead of the truck.
+However, they can be larger and bulkier that light bars which is why they’re often found mounted on top of pre-runner bumpers like the Ranch Hand Legend.
 They’re complementary to the vehicle’s headlights in terms of forward visibility.